top of page

 You must be directly involved in aircraft maintenance (in military transport aircraft is encouraged) minimum 2 years preceding to the application for Grant of Licence.
 Do record your experience of maintenance work on military and civil aircraft, certified by the Commanding Officer, and an appropriate person for civil aircraft respectively.
 We highly suggest you to get the APR-ATC Logbook!

 Once you have completed the module examinations and fulfilled the aircraft maintenance requirements, apply to APR-ATC for the practical assessment.
-Once your Assessment is deemed satisfactory, APR-ATC will recommend you for the Grant of Licence Category A to the Civil Aviation Authority of Malaysia (CAAM) using Form JPA 32 (with support of other required documents).
+Once your Assessment is deemed satisfactory, APR-ATC will recommend you for the Grant of Licence Category A to the Civil Aviation Authority of Malaysia (CAAM) using Form CAAM/AW/1801-01 (with support of other required documents).